 "Peanut" Butter Truffles (grain, dairy, peanut free, paleo)

-- top with chopped almonds and refrigerate until the chocolate is firm
+- Top with chopped almonds and refrigerate until the chocolate is firm.
+Keep refrigerated.

 Recipe yields 14 truffles.
 Keep refrigerated.